Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 ------------

-A demonstration example for classification and segmentation can be found in `classification_deemo.ipynb` and `segmentation_deemo.ipynb`.
+A demonstration example for classification and segmentation can be found in `classification_demo.ipynb` and `segmentation_demo.ipynb`.